jerodriguezs/jerodriguezs.github.io/_pages/teaching.md

 ---

-## Instructor.
-Columbia University
+## Instructor - Columbia University

 - ***Data Analysis for Policy and Decision Making II*** (*Spring 2022*)
   This is an intermediate-level course in non-experimental quantitative research methods, especially those related to education policy.
 The class examines such topics as residual analysis, modeling non-linear relationships and interactions using regression, logistic regression, missing data analyses, multilevel models, and principal components analysis.
 The course interweaves several concepts: framing research questions; using moderately advanced statistical approaches; learning to manipulate a large-scale longitudinal database; designing empirical tests to examine policy issues with appropriate statistical techniques; and interpreting and conveying research results to diverse audiences.

 ---

-## Teaching Assistant.
-Columbia University
+## Teaching Assistant - Columbia University

 - ***Quantitative Methods for Evaluating Education Policies and Programs*** (*Prof. Peter Bergman, Spring 2020 & 2021*)
 <!---